JoeSnowA/House-Rental-Price-Prediction---Bangalore/README.md

                7. Jupyter NoteBook

 SUMMARY :

-          1After importing the CSV file, convert it into a dataframe.
+          After importing the CSV file, convert it into a dataframe.
           Then, clean the unstructured and imbalanced data to create a structured format.
           Perform data cleansing, followed by exploratory data analysis and visualization using Matplotlib and Seaborn.
           Finally, utilize the scikit-learn library to build machine learning algorithms.